junichi11/netbeans-wordpress-plugin/README.md

 You can create a pluign file and readme file with new file wizard.

 Right-click directory > New > Others > WordPress > (WordPress Plugin | WordPress Plugin Readme)

+### Code Completion for Filter and Action
+Since this is not good yet, this feature have to be improved.

 ### Display And Change Debug Status
 WP_DEBUG value(wp-config.php) is displayed on bottome-right of IDE.